7 Tips to Take Great Travel Photos on Your iPhone

 An iPhone Camera Vs. A Traditional DSLR Camera

-A professional DSLR camera will undoubtedly produce photos with a higher image resolution, but you can’t deny that the iPhone camera is practical and convenient.
+A professional DSLR camera will undoubtedly produce photos with a higher image resolution, but you can’t deny that the iPhone camera is practical and convenient for travel photography.
 You’ve likely seen a classic “tourist” in the past with a gigantic DSLR camera weighing them down.
-Unless you’re well trained the use of such expensive equipment and have all the necessary accessories, you may discover that your holiday snaps look much the same as they did when you took them on your iPhone.
+Unless you’re well-trained in the use of such expensive equipment and have all the necessary accessories, you may discover that your holiday snaps look much the same as they did when you took them on your iPhone.

 So, what’s the trick to taking truly impressive travel photos?
 The fact is, it has less to do with the equipment and more to do with the photographer.
-With the advances in iPhone camera technology, many are finding that an iPhone provides high-quality images, but with less fussing around.
+With the advances in iPhone camera technology, many are finding that iPhone travel photography provides high-quality images with less fuss.
 No need to worry about missing an exciting shot with an iPhone camera – you really can just point and shoot.
-In fact, many tourism websites, such as Cafe Bus Winery Tours, now use iPhone images as part of their advertising as they are better able to capture a genuine moment.
+In fact, many tourism websites, such as Cafe Bus Winery Tours, now use iPhone images as part of their advertising because they are better able to capture genuine moments.

 Print your iPhone Photos